 You learn about empathy, rhythms, impulses, emotional life, mindsets, blocks.

 You get to know how to open up to the creative process.

 About the workshops

-Participants will work with sensory awareness, imagination, different exercises from dance and bodywork, as well as specific research, and pass through the process of ‘being the animal’ towards its ‘humanization’.
+Participants will work with sensory awareness, imagination, different exercises from dance and bodywork, as well as specific research, and gradually enter the process of ‘becoming and being the animal’.

-The work will provide each participant with specific tools that he/she may integrate into the development of their personal working practice.
+The work will offer each participant specific tools, if not insights, which she/he may integrate into the development of their personal working and research practice.